GenomicAI/mars/README.md

 ```bash
 ./mars-map.sh -g vgindex.giraffe.gbz -1 HG00096_reads_R1.fq.gz -2 HG00096_reads_R2.fq.gz -t 48 -m g
 ```
-This will produce a file called `HG00096.fa`, which can be used in the next step to call the variants using `varfind-call.sh`.
+This will produce a file called `HG00096.fa`, which can be used in the next step to call the variants using `mars-call.sh`.

 ```bash
 ./mars-call.sh -g vgindex.giraffe.gbz -m HG00096.gam -c v -t 48